 By matching our students with university student mentors, AIME successfully supports the students to finish high school.
 AIME mentors regularly visit our school and students also participate in AIME days, usually at the UOW with other Aboriginal and Torres Strait Islander students from the Illawarra and Macarthur regions.

-SCHOLARSHIPS: There are a number of scholarships available to our students (years 7 – 12) in science, engineering, teaching to name a few.
-In 2018 Jed Chandler (yr 8) was awarded a scholarship to attend the Science and Engineering Program at UNSW.
+SCHOLARSHIPS: There are a number of scholarships available to our students (Years 7 – 12) in science, engineering and teaching to name a few.
+Many of our students have been selected and received scholarships during the past.
+Scholarship details are accessible on our Aboriginal and Torres Strait Islander google classroom.

 RECONCILIATION WALK: This year more than 2000 students and 400 community members gathered at Holy Spirit College to Walk for Reconciliation.
 The event was run by Bellambi Public School to celebrate National Reconciliation Week.